Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [Qovery](https://hub.qovery.com/docs/getting-started/what-is-qovery/) : the **Internal Developer Platform (IDP)** that cuts noise for developers with paved paths to production
 - [Kusion](https://www.kusionstack.io/docs/) : An intent-driven [Platform Orchestrator](https://internaldeveloperplatform.org/platform-orchestrators/), which sits at the core of an [Internal Developer Platform (IDP)](https://internaldeveloperplatform.org/what-is-an-internal-developer-platform/)

+## Build Tool

+- [Expo](https://docs.expo.dev/): Expo is a framework that makes developing Android and iOS apps easier.
+Our framework provides file-based routing, a standard library of native modules, and much more